krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2024.07.10    - version 2.12.8 =
+* Tweak         - Increase logging to identify discrepancy between the Klarna and WooCommerce orders.

 = 2024.07.05    - version 2.12.7 =
 * Fix           - Fixed an issue where orders would be set to on-hold due to mismatch in shipping reference.